cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - HashToGroup(x): A member function of `GG` that deterministically maps an array of bytes `x` to an element of `GG`.
 The map must ensure that, for any adversary receiving `R = HashToGroup(x)`, it is computationally difficult to reverse the mapping.
-Examples of hash to group functions satisfying this property are described for prime-order (sub)groups of elliptic curves, see {{!I-D.irtf-cfrg-hash-to-curve}}.
+This function is optionally parameterized by a domain separation tag (DST); see {{ciphersuites}}.
 - HashToScalar(x): A member function of `GG` that deterministically maps an array of bytes `x` to an element in GF(p).
-A recommended method for its implementation is instantiating the hash to field function, defined in {{!I-D.irtf-cfrg-hash-to-curve}} setting the target field to GF(p).
+This function is optionally parameterized by a DST; see {{ciphersuites}}.
 - RandomScalar(): A member function of `GG` that chooses at random a non-zero element in GF(p).
 - SerializeElement(A): A member function of `GG` that maps a group element `A` to a unique byte array `buf` of fixed length `Ne`.
+The output type of this function is `SerializedElement`.
 - DeserializeElement(buf): A member function of `GG` that maps a byte array `buf` to a group element `A`, or fails if the input is not a valid byte representation of an element.
 This function can raise a DeserializeError if deserialization fails or `A` is the identity element of the group; see {{input-validation}}.
 - SerializeScalar(s): A member function of `GG` that maps a scalar element `s` to a unique byte array `buf` of fixed length `Ns`.
+The output type of this function is `SerializedScalar`.
 - DeserializeScalar(buf): A member function of `GG` that maps a byte array `buf` to a scalar `s`, or fails if the input is not a valid byte representation of a scalar.
 This function can raise a